 Let’s look at some ethical problems and decide how we would handle them.
 Here are some guidelines for deciding if an issue has an ethical basis for a decision.

 How To Define An Ethical Issue

 What is the problem?
+(Someone give us an example of what you think might be an ethical issue).

 Is it an ethical problem?

 What is the ethical basis of the problem?